teamputtygen/hn-docs/docs/researcher/windows-vm.rst

 Start a Windows VM
 ==================

 The main interface for managing deployments is Nuvla_.
-The procedure is straightforward and the same as for Linux VMs:
+Deploying Windows VMs is straightforward and the same as for Linux VMs:

  - Navigate to the component/image you want to deploy,